semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.handle.md

 created: 1751126532834
 ---

-A **node handle** is a very simple folder.
+A **handle** is a very simple element that can only be contained in [[sflo.concept.mesh.resource.element.flow.reference]].
 It has a very special semantic use: instead of refering to itself, it refers to its containing node "as a mesh resource."